Black Sea Grain Initiative: Reactions to the signing of the initiative

 The British Foreign Secretary Liz Truss welcomed the deal and said to be "watching to ensure Russia's actions match its words".
 Guy Platten, the Secretary-General of the International Chamber of Shipping, called the agreement a "long-needed breakthrough for the millions of people who rely on the safe passage of grain to survive".
 African leaders, whose countries import food from Ukraine and Russia, welcomed the agreement, with South African President Cyril Ramaphosa saying "it has taken much too long".

 At the signing ceremony, UN Secretary-General António Guterres called the agreement "a beacon of hope".
 It would "bring relief for developing countries on the edge of bankruptcy and the most vulnerable people on the edge of famine."
-He also called the persistence of President Erdogan through every step of this process essential.
+He also called essential the persistence of President Erdogan through every step of this process.
 Russian Defense Minister Sergei Shoigu said after the signing ceremony that Russia would not take advantage of the fact that the ports would be cleared and opened.

 At the 38th meeting of the Standing Committee for Economic and Commercial Cooperation (COMCEC) of the Organization of Islamic Cooperation (OIC) in Istanbul, Erdogan remarked that over 11 million tonnes of grain had been transported through the Black Sea Grain Corridor since the implementation of the agreement.
 He also noted that the opening of the grain corridor through the Black Sea showed that a diplomatic solution is possible in the Russian invasion of Ukraine.